An Improved Greedy Curvature Bound in Finite-Horizon String Optimization with Application to a Sensor Coverage Problem: Abstract

 \section{Abstract}

 We study the optimization problem of choosing strings of finite length to maximize string submodular functions on string matroids, which is a broader class of problems than maximizing set submodular functions on set matroids.
-We provide a lower bound for the performance of the greedy algorithm in our problem, and then prove that our bound is superior to the Greedy curvature based bound proposed by Conforti and Cornuéjols in \cite{conforti1984submodular}.
-Our bound is also more computationally feasible than most previously proposed curvature based bounds.
-Finally, we demonstrate the strength of our result on a discrete version sensor coverage problem.
+We provide a lower bound for the performance of the greedy algorithm in our problem, and then prove that our bound is superior to the greedy curvature bound of Conforti and Cornuéjols.
+Our bound has lower computational complexity than most previously proposed curvature bounds.
+Finally, we demonstrate the strength of our result on a sensor coverage problem.